MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 # Guidance for deploying Office 365 ProPlus in a GCC High or DoD environment

-If you plan to deploy Office 365 ProPlus in a GCC High or DoD environment, there are some special considerations that you need to be aware of to meet compliance requirements.
+If you plan to deploy Office 365 ProPlus in a GCC High or DoD environment, there are some special considerations that you need to be aware of to help you meet your compliance requirements.

 <a name="version"> </a>